 The next financial year is expected to see investment rates continue to be at historically low levels.
 The Bank Rate has remained at 0.50% since March 2009.
-It is not expected to rise to 0.75% until December 2011.
-It is expected to end the financial year at 1.00% following a further 0.25% rise in March 2012.
-There is a downside risk to these forecasts if recovery from recession proves to be weaker and slower than currently expected.
+It is not expected to rise to 0.75% until March 2015.
+By March 2016 the bank rate is expected to rise to 1.75%.
+There is a downside risk to these forecasts if economic growth remains weaker for longer than expected which will mean the start of the increases in Bank Rate is delayed even further.
 This view is based on the latest forecasts obtained by the Authority's treasury advisor, Sector Treasury Services.

-If an external fund manager is appointed in 2011/2012 they would also have to adhere to the authorised specified and non-specified investments on the attached table.
+If an external fund manager is appointed in 2013/14 they would also have to adhere to the authorised specified and non-specified investments on the attached table.
 They would also have to comply with the Council's Annual Investment Strategy and their agreement must stipulate guidelines and other limits in order to contain and control risk.